A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 \subsubsection{Hash-Based Approach}

+The core idea of the hash-based approach is to reduce search complexity by mapping high-dimensional data to lower-dimensional hash codes with carefully designed hash functions while preserving similarity between data points.
+As shown in Figure~\ref{fig:The process of approximate nearest neighbor search based on hash approach}, each high-dimensional vector is transformed into a low-dimensional hash code.
+Similar points are mapped to the same or neighboring codes, so the search only needs to examine a small subset of codes, greatly improving efficiency.
+Based on this idea, four representative methods will be introduced: locality-sensitive hashing, spectral hashing, Spherical Hashing, and deep hashing.

-Three hash-based methods will be presented here, namely local-sensitive hashing, spectral hashing, and deep hashing.
-The idea is to reduce the memory footprint and the search time by comparing the binary codes instead of the original vectors \cite{cai2019revisit}.
+The idea is to reduce the memory footprint and the search time by comparing the binary codes instead of the original vectors~\cite{cai2019revisit}.

-\textbf{Local-sensitive hashing} \cite{datar2004locality}.
+\textbf{Local-Sensitive Hashing}~\cite{datar2004locality,jafari2021survey}.
 It is a technique for finding the approximate nearest neighbors of a given vector in a large collection of vectors.
 It works by using a hash function to transform the high-dimensional vectors into compact binary codes, and then using a hash table to store and retrieve the codes based on their similarity or distance.
-The hash function is designed to preserve the locality of the vectors, meaning that similar vectors are more likely to have the same or similar codes than dissimilar vectors.
-Jafari et al. \cite{jafari2021survey} conduct a survey on local-sensitive hashing.
-A trace of algorithm description and implementation for locally sensitive hashing can be seen on the home page \cite{andoni2023lsh}.
+In LSH, hash functions are designed to preserve the locality of vectors.
+Unlike traditional hash functions, LSH increases the probability that similar items are mapped to the same code, thus increasing collisions among similar vectors.

+A trace of algorithm description and implementation for locally sensitive hashing can be seen on the home page~\cite{andoni2023lsh}.

-The LSH algorithm works by using a family of hash functions that use random projections or other techniques which are locality sensitive, meaning that similar vectors are more likely to have the same or similar codes than dissimilar vectors \cite{dikkala2021manifold}, which satisfy the following property:
+The LSH algorithm works by using a family of hash functions that use random projections or other techniques which are locality sensitive, meaning that similar vectors are more likely to have the same or similar codes than dissimilar vectors~\cite{dikkala2021manifold}, which satisfy the following property:

 where $h$ is a hash function, $p$ and $q$ are two points, $d$ is a distance function, and $f$ is a similarity function.
 The similarity function $f$ is a monotonically decreasing function of the distance, such that the closer the points are, the higher the probability of collision.